 In applying this definition to the concept of the biological paradigm of psychosis, the initial scientific achievement can be considered in the work of Emil Kraepelin (1898) who developed and proposed the initial nosological criteria for psychosis and proposing an aetiology resulting from abnormal biological processes.
 As reported by Scull (2011, p.
-5) 'by the end of the late 19th century, with equal certainty, the professional consensus was that the mad and mentally infirm were a biologically defective lot'.
-The normal science that followed, is observable both within research, which focused on understanding the biological origins of this condition, and also within psychiatric practice, such as the development of pharmacological treatments (American Psychiatric Association, 2013; P. Morrison et al., 2019).
+5) 'by the end of the late 19th century, with equal certainty, the professional consensus was that the mad and mentally infirm were a biological origins of this condition, and also within psychiatric practice, such as the development of pharmacological treatments (American Psychiatric Association, 2013; P. Morrison et al., 2019).